-On 17 January the Andrews Labor Government released its response to the Independent Inquiry into the Environment Protection Authority (EPA).
+On 17 January the Victorian Government released its response to the Independent Inquiry into the Environment Protection Authority (EPA).
 View the response here:

 Andrews Labor Government Response to the Independent Inquiry into the Environment Protection Authority (PDF, 611.4 KB)